2020 Tax Resolution – Effective January 1, 2020

 - All taxes are due to be paid in full by December 31st.

-- After December 15th, only certified funds will be accepted by the tax collector, (cash, money order, cashier’s check, treasurer’s check).
+- After December 15th, ONLY certified funds will be accepted by the tax collector, (money order or cashier’s check).
 Personal checks will be returned.

 - All unpaid taxes will be turned over to the York County Tax Claim Bureau after December 31st.